Human sexuality: Sexual dysfunction and sexual problems

 Sexual disorders, according to the DSM-IV-TR, are disturbances in sexual desire and psycho-physiological changes that characterize the sexual response cycle and cause marked distress and interpersonal difficulty.
-The sexual dysfunctions are a result of physical or psychological disorders.
-The physical causes include hormonal imbalance, diabetes, heart disease and more.
-The psychological causes include but are not limited to stress, anxiety, and depression.
-The sexual dysfunction affects men and women.
-There are four major categories of sexual problems for women: desire disorders, arousal disorders, orgasmic disorders, and sexual pain disorders.
-The sexual desire disorder occurs when an individual lacks the sexual desire because of hormonal changes, depression, and pregnancy.
-The arousal disorder is a female sexual dysfunction.
-Arousal disorder means lack of vaginal lubrication.
+Sexual dysfunctions are a result of physical or psychological disorders.
+Physical causes include hormonal imbalance, diabetes, heart disease and more; psychological causes include but are not limited to stress, anxiety, and depression.
+Sexual dysfunction affects both men and women.
+There are four major categories of sexual problems in women: desire disorders, arousal disorders, orgasmic disorders, and sexual pain disorders.
+Sexual desire disorder occurs when an individual lacks sexual desire because of hormonal changes, depression, and pregnancy.
+Arousal disorder is a female sexual dysfunction leading to a lack of vaginal lubrication.
 In addition, blood flow problems may affect arousal disorder.
-Lack of orgasm, also known as, anorgasmia is another sexual dysfunction in women.
-The anorgasmia occurs in women with psychological disorders such as guilt and anxiety that was caused by sexual assault.
-The last sexual disorder is the painful intercourse.
-The sexual disorder can be result of pelvic mass, scar tissue, sexually transmitted disease and more.
+Lack of orgasm, also known as anorgasmia, is another sexual dysfunction in women.
+The last sexual disorder is painful intercourse, which can be caused by factors including pelvic mass, scar tissue, and sexually transmitted infections.

-There are also three common sexual disorders for men including sexual desire, ejaculation disorder, and erectile dysfunction.
-The lack of sexual desire in men is because of loss of libido, low testosterone.
-There are also psychological factors such as anxiety, and depression.

-The ejaculation disorder has three types: retrograde ejaculation, retarded ejaculation, premature ejaculation.
-The erectile dysfunction is a disability to have and maintain an erection during intercourse.
+Three common sexual disorders for men are sexual desire disorder, ejaculation disorder, and erectile dysfunction.
+Lack of sexual desire in men may be caused by physical issues like low testosterone or psychological factors such as anxiety and depression.
+Ejaculation disorders include retrograde ejaculation, retarded ejaculation, and premature ejaculation.
+Erectile dysfunction is an inability to initiate and maintain an erection during intercourse.